-For instance, the Global Reporting Initiative (GRI), a non-governmental organization created to develop and manage a sustainability reporting framework, provides guidance on how to use the GRI G4 Guidelines in conjunction with the ISO 26000 standard.
+For instance, the Global Reporting Initiative (GRI), a non-governmental organisation created to develop and manage a sustainability reporting framework, provides guidance on how to use the GRI G4 Guidelines in conjunction with the ISO 26000 standard.

 As part of a continuing dialogue between companies and their ecosystem.

-“[Business Name] has used ISO 26000 as a guide to integrate social responsibility into our values and practices.”
+ISO recommends that companies say: “[Business Name] recognises ISO 26000 as a reference document that provides guidance on social responsibility.” and/or “[Business Name] has used ISO 26000 as a guide to integrate social responsibility into our values and practices.”

 At Apiday, we use artificial intelligence to help companies monitor their impact and comply with recognised ESG standards.